pradel/nextjs-starter/README.md

 # nextjs-starter

-Next.js starter using the latest tech I use to create projects
+Next.js starter using the latest tech I use to create projects.